Manchester Metrolink: Depots

 Metrolink has two depots, at Queens Road and Old Trafford: the Metrolink House at Queens Road in Cheetham Hill was the original headquarters of Metrolink.
 Constructed during Phase 1 alongside the Bury Line, it served jointly as a control centre, HQ, office space, and depot for the storage, maintenance and repair of vehicles.
 Under the original proposals, Metrolink House was intended to be much larger, with a design which would support network expansion, but this design did not obtain the necessary planning permission from Manchester City Council.
-Consequently, Metrolink House was scaled down to a 4 ha £8 million site with limited capacity, and, in light of Phase 3a network expansion, the second depot in Old Trafford was built in 2011.
+Consequently, Metrolink House was scaled down to a 4 ha £8 million site with limited capacity, and, in light of the Phase 3a network expansion, the second depot in Old Trafford was built in 2011.
 This second depot, adjacent to the Old Trafford tram stop, occupies the site of a former warehouse and can stable up to 96 vehicles, it also has a washing plant and maintenance workshops.
 On 7 May 2013 Metrolink completed the transfer of its main operational functions from Queens Road to Old Trafford, meaning its control room – known as the Network Management Centre – is housed jointly with the Customer Services team by its newer depot.